-Injuries can threaten a person’s health.
-This threat comes in the form of death, disability, and financial burden.
-Society is impacted by the financial burden from medical expenses, police and fire services, property damage and lost wages.
+An injury can pose a direct threat to a person’s health.
+This threat may come in the form of death, disability, and financial burden.
+Society is impacted by the financial burden of medical expenses, police and fire services, property damage and lost wages.

-SOPHE takes a comprehensive approach to combine policies, environmental change and health education to prevent injuries.
+Injury prevention, a priority in Healthy People 2020, also remains a key focus for many organizations.
+SOPHE takes a comprehensive approach to combine policies, environmental change, and health education to prevent injuries.

 Injuries are not accidents — they are not random incidents.
 Injuries have identified risk and protective factors making them preventable.